0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 ## Node operation

-[Node operators](../node-operations/what-is-a-node-operator.md) (also reffered to as block producers) own and operate the nodes (servers) where the blockchain software runs.
+[Node operators](../node-operations/what-is-a-node-operator.md) (also referred to as block producers) own and operate the nodes (servers) where the blockchain software runs.
 The system contracts are needed for listing and staking of confirmed node operators, payment for services, votes on software updates and registration of new node operators.